Bell UH-1N Twin Huey: Canadian variants

 Canadian version of the UH-1N.
 Canada purchased 50 CH-135s with deliveries starting in 1971.
+Two aircraft were lost during the period it was in service with CAF.
 The aircraft were retired from the Canadian Forces starting in 1996 and struck off strength in December 1999.
-41 of the surviving CH-135s were acquired by the US government in December 1999 and transferred to the National Army of Colombia and Colombian National Police.
+41 of the surviving CH-135s were acquired by the US government in December 1999.
+Two are displayed at museums in Canada.
+The 41 surviving were transferred to the National Army of Colombia and Colombian National Police.
 At least one CH-135 was destroyed in combat.
 135135 was transferred to the Colombian National Police and flown by the Dirección Antinarcóticos (DIRAN).
-It was destroyed on the ground by FARC rebels on 18 January 2002, following an incident in which it was forced down by gunfire.
+It was destroyed on the ground by FARC rebels in January 2002, following an incident in which it was forced down by gunfire.
 Two CH-135s are on display in museums, one at the Canada Aviation Museum in Ottawa and one at the National Air Force Museum of Canada at CFB Trenton.